Constrained Form-Finding of Tension-Compression Structures using Automatic Differentiation: Conclusion

 With \texttt{compas\_cem}, we consolidated our work into an open-source design tool.
 The tool enables the formulation and the solution of constrained form-finding problems in plain and simple Python code.
 Furthermore, \texttt{compas\_cem} enables designers to use the extended CEM framework on three different operating systems and on three distinct pieces of 3D modeling software.

 The work presented herein has limitations.
 Computing an equilibrium state where auxiliary trails are not load-bearing hinges on the solution of a constrained form-finding problem and not on a single run of the CEM form-finding algorithm.
 This optimization dependency is starker when a structure is modeled entirely with deviation edges.
 Consequently, the risk of using auxiliary trails is to end up with an under-parametrized or an over-constrained problem where neither equilibrium nor any other design constraint is met.
-We also hypothesize that calculating equilibrium states for deviation-only models with the extended CEM framework has a connection to the formulation of the \emph{Update Reference Strategy} (URS) \cite{bletzinger_generalfinite_1999} and the FDM \cite{linkwitz_einigebemerkungen_1971, schek_forcedensity_1974}, and as such, form-finding deviation-only models with our approach may share their drawbacks.
+We also hypothesize that the calculation of equilibrium states for deviation-only models with the extended CEM framework may be comparable to the numerical formulation of the \emph{Update Reference Strategy} \cite{bletzinger_generalfinite_1999} and the \emph{Force Density Method} \cite{linkwitz_einigebemerkungen_1971, schek_forcedensity_1974}, and as such, form-finding deviation-only models with our approach may share their drawbacks.
 A deeper investigation of this relationship is left to subsequent publications.

 Future work should look into hybrid modeling strategies that guide designers to best combine auxiliary trails with standard trail and deviation edges during the construction of a topology diagram.
 Other future research directions are to add regularization terms to our current penalty approach to handle outlier constraints more robustly and to experiment with more types of objective functions as presented in \cite{cuvilliers_constrainedgeometry_2020}.
-We are also interested in leveraging more complex gradient-based optimization techniques such as Newton-based optimization methods which utilize the second-order derivatives of the system solution (i.e. the Hessian) to solve constrained form-finding problems more efficiently \cite{nocedal_numericaloptimization_2006}.
+We are also interested in leveraging more complex gradient-based optimization techniques such as Newton-based optimization methods that utilize the second-order derivatives of the system solution (i.e. the Hessian) to solve constrained form-finding problems more efficiently \cite{nocedal_numericaloptimization_2006}.
 By delegating the computation of derivative values to a computer using AD, we can now compose arbitrary design constraints and calculate higher-order derivatives with minimal friction: the only requisites are that the constraint and the objective functions are differentiable and written in (Python) code.